-Effective content isn’t just created; it has to be managed
+Compelling content isn’t just created; it has to be managed.

 Successful content architecture on the backend reaps frontend rewards

 Ultimately, this means that you have work to do on the backend if you want your content strategy to be successful.
-Putting up a website and expecting your leads to find your content and gain value from it is not sufficient.
+Putting up a website and expecting your leads to find your content and gain value is insufficient.

 The good news is that this effort pays dividends as you progress.
 By devising systems for content distribution and management on the backend, your digital persona will be more agile, you will be positioned to connect with individual customers through personalization, and you’ll be able to expand the reach of your content.

 The following steps can send you on your way to a successful content architecture strategy:

 Set your goals and objectives